-Like any friend, it is important to treat nature and other cultures with respect and curiosity; to be sensitive to what each is seeking to show or tell me.
+Like any friend, it is important to treat nature and cultures different to our own, with respect and curiosity; to be sensitive to what each is seeking to show or tell us.

-Then, as a photographer, I become connected to it, to the matrix from which I was born, which sustains me, and to which I, and all of us, will, one day, return.
+Then, as photographers, we become connected to it, to the matrix from which we were born, which sustains us, and to which, we will, one day, return.

 Each of us is a very important part of this matrix, and we are in a position to preserve and enjoy it, or destroy it.

-This position is a privileged one, but must be accompanied by an authentic calling to recognise the fragility of the matrix.
+This position is a privileged one, to be accompanied by an authentic calling to recognise the fragility of the matrix.

 I am fortunate to live in Perth, Australia, an unspoiled and unpolluted part of the planet, in forever changing light, clear skies, in the midst of magnificent land and seascapes – a blessing afforded to few.

 Camera Gear I Use